 1. Say Goodbye To Your Bra

 Nothing quite beats the feeling of coming home after a long day at work and removing your bra.
 However, there are women who actually go to sleep with their bra still on.
 While sleeping with your bra sounds all kinds of uncomfortable, it can also be harmful.
 Bras squeeze your body and tighten the diaphragm.
-If
+If your diaphragm can’t expand fully, it severely limits your ability to take deep, restorative breaths while you sleep.
+Wearing a bra to sleep can also increase the likelihood of you developing cysts.
+If you’re wearing the same bra you wore all day to sleep, the sweat and dirt that has accumulated in there can give rise to fungal infections.

 2. Don’t Sleep Tight

 When it comes to sleepwear, always choose comfort over sexiness.
 Sure a tight little teddy and skimpy shorts make you look good, but they won’t give you a good night’s sleep.
 Tight clothes prevent your skin from breathing by cutting off circulation.
 If your waistband leaves an indentation on your skin the next morning, it’s a sign that it’s too tight for you to wear.
 Tight clothes also lower the production of melatonin, an important hormone which is responsible for your sleep cycle.
-Your old pajamas might not look glamorous, but they’re much better for
+Your old pajamas might not look glamorous, but they’re much better for your sleep.

 3. Go Commando